geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 curator inference.
 In these cases the entry in the **DB:Reference** column will be that used to assign the GO term(s) from which the inference is made.
 This field is mandatory for evidence code ECO:0000305 [IC].

 The ID is usually an identifier for an individual entry in a database (such as a sequence ID, gene ID, GO ID, etc.).
-Identifiers from the Center for Biological Sequence Analysis (CBS), however, represent tools used to find homology or sequence similarity; these identifiers can be used in the with column for ECO:0000031, ECO:0000250 or ECO:0000255 [ISS] annotations.

 More information on the meaning of with or from column entries is available in the [evidence code documentation](http://geneontology.org/page/guide-go-evidence-codes) for the relevant codes.